Tour of Dresden's Old Town

 If you walk through the Glockenspielpavillon, you will see the Residenzschloss on the other side of the street, to the left.

-The House of Wettin celebrated its 800th anniversary with further renovations and additions between 1889 and 1901.
-The Stall Courtyard was painted with the famous "Procession of Princes ."
-In 1914, additional renovations modernized the castle with heating and electric lights.
-World War II bombs heavily damaged Dresden Castle.
-Restoration work started in the 1960s and
+The House of Wettin celebrated its 800th anniversary with further renovations and extensions between 1889 and 1901.
+The stable courtyard was painted with the famous “Fürstenzug” (Procession of Princes).
+In 1914, the palace was modernized with heating and electric lighting.

 Frauenkirche (Church of our Lady)